Colon cancer is often misdiagnosed in young patients who

 Many younger patients with colon cancer are initially misdiagnosed, which often leads to their disease being discovered at an advanced stage.

-Researchers also found that for many younger patients, it took visits to multiple doctors before the correct diagnosis was made, according to survey results were presented Wednesday at the annual meeting of the American Association for Cancer Research.
+Researchers also found that for many younger patients, it took visits to multiple doctors before the correct diagnosis was made, according to survey results released Wednesday, to be presented next month at the annual meeting of the American Association for Cancer Research.

 “We need to increase awareness that colon cancer affects not only elderly people but also younger ones,” said Ronit Yarden, director of medical affairs at the Colorectal Cancer Alliance, a patient advocacy organization based in Washington, D.C.
 “Of all the different types of cancer, colon cancer is one of the most preventable ones and also, if misdiagnosed and then discovered at a later stage, one of the most deadly ones.
 We need that information to trickle down to both patients and physicians.”